Skip to main content

 Batch Update

-Update multiple records by ID in a single request.
+Update multiple records by ID.

 "id": "record_id_1",